terminal42/contao-notification_center/docs/03-developers.md

 ## Gateways

-Gateways are responsible for actually sending a `Parcel` and issuing a `Receipt` for it.
+Gateways are responsible for actually finalizing and then sending a `Parcel` and issuing a `Receipt` for it.
 The Notification Center ships with a `MailerGateway` which sends a `Parcel` using the Symfony Mailer.
 Hence, the basic logic looks like this: